 The introduction of interdisciplinary professions, such as Education-related disciplines (Computer-based Testing, Assessment and Pedagogy), Simultaneous Interpretation (ITC and Translation), Computational Linguistics (Computer skills and Linguistics), Culture and ITC, Digital Humanities, Information Management constitute a crucial aspect of innovations, incorporated in the conceptual framework of BSU’s development to address new challenges.

-The vision and development strategy of Yerevan Brusov State University of Languages and Social Sciences are based on its rich traditions, success stories, competitive advantages and are aimed at turning new challenges into opportunities.
+The vision and development strategy of Brusov State University are based on its rich traditions, success stories, competitive advantages and are aimed at turning new challenges into opportunities.